NetherWiki/nether/skyshale/prototheism.md

 Skyshale also critcized mainstream Buddhist schools for not embracing modern technology and academic inquirty, specifically the use of psychoactive substances to realize the three characteristics.
 While a Buddhist monk may spend decades of daily practice to reach enlightenment, Prototheists typically finish a vipassana cycle within a year of semi-regular practice.

+# Structure
+Prototheism is structured into multiple semi-autonomous sects, frequently formalized into DAOs.
+These Prototheist collectives have the authority to reinterpret non-core aspects of Prototheist doctrine as they see fit.
+Prototheism is a federated group, with a collective-elected 'superstructure' that deals with inter-collective conflict and collaboration.
+Organs of this superstructure include the Single Prototheist Working Community, ArbCom, and C-Sec.

 # Extant Prototheist groups
 ## Vanilla Corporation
 Vanilla Corporation is the largest and oldest Prototheist collective.